samash1729/Rental_Car_Backend/README.md

 For All cars:
 Example url - http://18.191.175.227:3000/cars
 get request - It will return all cars. post request - It can add new cars.
-Fields required in request : model, vehicleNo, city, price, seating capacity put request - Not supported delete request - Will delete all cars
+Fields required in request : model, vehicleNo, color, price, seating capacity, name, description. put request - Not supported delete request - Will delete all cars